github/opensource.guide/basics/project-bootstrapping/index.md

 GitHub for Desktop is the easiest way to get code on GitHub — you won't need to learn any command line instructions, SSH keys, or complicated Git terminology.
 All you'll need is your Mac or Windows computer and a <a href="https://github.com/join" target="_blank">GitHub.com account</a>.

-You can download GitHub Desktop for <a class="bold" href="http://mac.github.com" target="_blank">Mac</a> and <a class="bold" href="http://windows.github.com" target="_blank">Windows</a>.
+You can download GitHub Desktop for <strong><a href="http://mac.github.com" target="_blank">Mac</a></strong> and <strong><a href="http://windows.github.com" target="_blank">Windows</a></strong>.
 Once you install GitHub Desktop, a short set up wizard will walk you through some basic configuration and give you the chance to connect GitHub Desktop with your GitHub.com account.

 <a id="setup" title="Set up your project" class="toc-item"></a>
 ## Set up your project in GitHub Desktop